 Cite this Record

 Discovering Leetown: A Small Hamlet’s Role in the Battle of Pea Ridge and Beyond..
 Victoria Jones, Jamie Brandon.
-Presented at Society for Historical Archaeology, Albuquerque, NM.
+Presented at Society for Historical Archaeology, New Orleans, Louisiana.
 2018 ( tDAR id: 441705)

 This Resource is Part of the Following Collections